Careers - NeurOptics

 • Supports ongoing training for new field personnel as needed.

-• Supports the advancement of pupillometry in strategic accounts across the Region and national level on an as needed basis.
+• Supports the advancement of Pupillometry in strategic accounts across the Region and national level on an as needed basis.

 Travel Requirements